bruno-yamada/zet/202109/20210920093803Z/README.md

-# Stop thinking of yourself as a "product expert"
+# Don't think of yourself as a "product expert"

 These has been bugging me for years, people can end up in a situation where they thinkg of themselves as more a product expect, like: